No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

   4. Protect secret data temporarily stored in memory with a software enclave by using something the like [MemGuard](https://pkg.go.dev/github.com/awnumar/memguard) in case a memory paging/swapping occurs
   5. Allow the user to switch the wallet connection server off, even when the server is receiving requests
   6. Allow the user to switch the wallet connection server on for a limited period of time.
 This would limit the window of opportunity the actor has in doing this type of attack.
+  7. Have a maximum number of connections to dApps

 [Back to top ↑](#table-of-contents)